agude/agude.github.io/_books/salamandastron.md

 {{ this_book }} marks a departure from earlier books in the series.
 It stands largely independent, with most characters appearing only in this volume.
 The combat is grittier and the stakes feel higher.
-After the final battle, the hares and heroes look around at the carnage and realize the have to get away from the battlefield for their mental health.
-Rather than following a single hero, the story brings together multiple protagonists working as a team.
+After the final battle, the hares and heroes look around at the carnage and realize with horror what carnage they've caused, something brand new in a series that treats battles as something that causes deaths but is otherwise relatively clean.

 The kids once again loved it, and are looking forward to {{ martin }}.